Don't miss the celebration...

 Riverfest is coming up this June!

-Celebrate your Wild and Scenic River at RiverFest, June 22nd and 23rd—a weekend of free activities, from Lowell to Framingham, celebrating our local Wild and Scenic Rivers.
+Celebrate your Wild and Scenic River at RiverFest, June 20th and 21st —a weekend of free activities, from Lowell to Framingham, celebrating our local Wild and Scenic Rivers.

 With free walks, paddles, talks, explorations, music, and family-friendly adventures led by local organizations, there is something for everyone.
 Join a walk with CISMA's Bud Schler, or paddle the Concord River under the Old North Bridge.
-Be part of this year's BioBlitz, or tour the Old Manse.
+Be part of a clean-up, or tour the Old Manse.

 Centers of activity this year will once again be:

 Great Meadows Wildlife Refuge on Saturday, with family fishing, arts and crafts, hotdogs available through Friends of the Assabet, and other fun activities.

 On Sunday visit the Old Manse in Concord for a full afternoon of kids activities, tours, music, the now-famous Family Cardboard Boat Race, and the annual solstice concert and picnic in the evening.

 The full line-up of events will be available at this website by the end of May.
 Other events will be in Lowell, Billerica, Carlisle, Concord, Wayland, Sudbury and Framingham.

 RSC friends and colleagues are invited to the kick-off party at Wolbach Farm on Friday night June 21st.